Aletheia

 the best performance comes from Ben Lorenz as the guy from Trader Joe’s, who delivers more than stuffed peppers, if you know what I mean

-Ben will make his network television debut this January as a guest star on season four of Chicago Med!
+Appeared as a guest star on season four of Chicago Med

-Ben joined his first Broadway company as an understudy in the Tony Award-winning Three Tall Women.
+Joined my first Broadway company as an understudy in the Tony Award-winning Three Tall Women!

 Gurney's AJAX was named a NYT Critic's Pick!